Row Daily, Breathe Deeper, Live Better is a book about slow rowing for a better life for life

 January 19, 2018

 According to D.P.
 Ordway, our not doing anything physical is as much of a shock to our physiological and neurological systems as is running, cycling, and doing CrossFit; however, it’s the wrong sort of shock.
-D.P. believe that we all should have a baseline of activity every single day and that should be at least 45-minutes every single day on a Concept2 Indoor Rower.
+D.P. believes that we all should have a baseline of activity every single day and that should be at least 45-minutes every single day on a Concept2 Indoor Rower.
 I thought that was my idea but it’s not!

 You all know how obsessed I am with slow jogging, right?
 I even fell in love with the book, Slow Jogging: Lose Weight, Stay Healthy, and Have Fun with Science-Based, Natural Running, by .